SteeltoeOSS/Documentation/docs/messaging/amqp.md

 The 0-9-1 AMQP specification does not define a `Message` class or interface.
 Instead, when performing an operation such as `basicPublish()`, the content is passed as a byte-array argument, and additional properties are passed in as separate arguments.
-Steeltoe AMQP defines a `Message` class as part of a more general AMQP domain model representation.
+Steeltoe RabbitMQ defines a `Message` class as part of a more general AMQP domain model representation.
 The purpose of the `Message` class is to encapsulate the body and properties within a single instance so that the API can, in turn, be simpler.
 The following example shows the `Message` class definition: